denialhaag/sequential/README.md

 ## License

 This project is licensed under the terms of the [MIT License](LICENSE.md).
-Please include the following reference when you using it.
+Please include the following reference when using it.

 Daniel Haag, Flavio Baccari, and Georgios Styliaris, Typical Correlation Length of Sequentially Generated Tensor Network States, [arXiv:2301.04624 [quant-ph]](https://arxiv.org/abs/2301.04624).